Los Angeles & Orange County Special Needs Trusts Attorney

 Why is it a good idea to set up a Special Needs Trust now?

 If parents establish a Stand-Alone Special Needs Trust during their lifetimes, the trust will not need to have pay-back provisions included in it, so, as long as the special needs person doesn’t already own the assets, the parents can designate who will take all the remaining assets left in the Special Needs Trust after the special needs person passes away.
 However, there are situations in which the remaining assets in some special needs trusts are subject to pay-back provisions.
 A pay-back provision is required if the trust was established pursuant to a court order, or if the special needs persons conservator, parent or grandparent is establishing the trust with assets the special needs person already owns.
 Under pay-back provisions, the remaining assets will be applied to pay back the government for all Medi-Cal benefits supplied to the special needs person during his or her lifetime.
 A Special Needs Trust may be established by the court for your child if you do not set one up during your lifetime, but it would have to have pay-back provisions.
 By setting up a stand-alone Special Needs Trust now, you can avoid not only potential problems with gifts and inheritances to your child, but you can also ensure that he or she will not have to have a future trust that has pay-back provisions.
+Learn more about orange county trust law.

 After I die, can’t I and any other family members just leave my child an inheritance, or give him a monetary gift without a Special Needs Trust in place?